TWLBot/Builds-archive/boxart/README.md

 # Boxart
-This is where Rom Hack boxart is stored for [TWiLight Menu++](https://github.com/RocketRobz/TWiLightMenu)
+This is where boxarts for romhacks are stored for [TWiLight Menu++](https://github.com/RocketRobz/TWiLightMenu)

-Beep Boop: end of message